porscheofficial/speed-estimation-traffic-monitoring/README.md

 Running the code can be done in two ways:

 1. Locally
-2. Docker (with CUDA support)
+2. Docker (with and without CUDA support)

-The advantage of the Docker container is that it supports CUDA acceleration out of the box.
-Locally, you'll have to set it up yourself ;)

 ### Local Setup